 Being sun smart used to mean simply ‘apply sunscreen and cover up’, but these days things are more complex.
 It means being aware of the effects that sunscreen can have on our health and just as importantly, the health of our planet.
 And what could be more important than that?

-Shop HealthPost's range of natural and reef safe sunscreens online now.
+Shop HealthPost's range of natural sunscreens online now.

 Article by Je t’aime Hayr, HealthPost customer ambassador